mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 The interesting thing here is that the number of columns changes throughout the file, even after removing the header and footer.
 This is because each CSV file is actually several CSV files concatenated together.
+Some libraries will refuse to read this CSV at all.
 There are two chunks of data you want to extract:

 `DISPATCHPRICE`: